Damitwhy/NA-Share/README.md

 - **Accessibility**
   - Making NA-Share accessible to many requires best practices including alt text for screen reader, aria labeling and high contrasting visual appearance.

-- **Usability**
-Aim with agile approach is testing of design concept.
+- **Usability**  Aim to with agile approach to test of design concept at inception.
   - Easy to learn!
   - Memorable
   - Efficient